 They stepped to the other side but found nobody.

 Suddenly, someone dropped down between them, grabbed their automatic weapons, and pushed in the triggers.
 The two men ended up shooting each other.

-The woman then reactivated her winch, which propelled her back to the top of the roof vent, and jumped down to the other side.
-The remaining hoodlums were taken by surprise.
+The woman then reactivated her winch, propelling her back to the top of the roof vent, and jumped down to the other side.
+The remaining men were taken by surprise.
 She spun and took out the closest one with a back kick, then pushed off of the ground to send her boot into the throat of another enemy.
 Two others tried to grab her, but she somersaulted between them before they could get their hands on her.
 She then kicked her legs out to trip them.
 She flipped back in the air and landed a boot at the head of each.
 Four other agents managed to grab her and hold her in place.

 "Need a little help?" the woman in the helicopter asked.

 Everybody looked up to see the helicopter dive towards the roof.
 The woman took the opportunity to break away from the enemy agents holding her to find some cover.
 The man in the helicopter opened fire with his M134 minigun, screaming like a cowboy who just rode the toughest bull in the world long past eight seconds.
 Most of the agents took hits and fell.
 One or two decided not to test their luck and ran for their lives.

 The woman ran for the ropes holding her partner up.
 She grabbed the one that was cut and pulled as hard as she could.
 There was less than twenty seconds before the warhead would detonate.
 The man hanging upside-down quickly got out his kit and exposed the correct wires.
 He cut the wires as the man who saved them with his M134 rappelled down to join the blonde woman.